 You can hide specific pages of your website from search results on demand with both Magento and Shopify.
 On Shopify, you’ll have to edit the code of your site’s theme.
 As for Magento, your tech team can figure it out.

 Editing the robots.txt file of your website is available for both Magento and Shopify websites.
 Magento has more flexibility in this sense, while Shopify requires you to edit it through robots.txt.liquid templates.

-Shopify’s App Store is packed with awesome SEO tools that can help you with image compression, 301 redirects, issue scan, and suggestions, etc. Since Shopify’s SEO capabilities are more reliant on apps rather than built-in features, its App Store makes up for it.
+Shopify’s App Store is packed with awesome SEO tools that can help you with image compression, 301 redirects, issue scan, suggestions, etc. Since Shopify’s SEO capabilities rely more on apps rather than built-in features, its App Store makes up for it.